hueitan/javascript-sdk-design/README.md

 ## Introduction

-This guide gives you an introduction to developing a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers.
-There is only one sentence to describe it, the SDK is the connection bridge between user and the browser machine.
+This guide provides an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK.

+> The best one sentence to describe an SDK is: __"The SDK is the connection bridging the gap between users and the (browser) machine."__

-For those who developed on non-browsers (hardware, embedded, Node.js) are not the target audiences but would be considered in the future.
+The SDK will be capable to run in browsers, desktop, mobile web and various other platforms capable of running JavaScript.

+The developer target audience of this writeup exludes non-browser environments such as hardware, embedded and Node.js for now.
+However, future additional materials will be added to cover those areas.

-If you see anything that can be improved, feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or simply drop the suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues) and, I owe you a beer :beers:
+> If you see anything that can be improved, feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or simply drop the suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues) and, I owe you a beer :beers:

 <p align="right">
 <i>READ IT</i>